WEC-Sim/WEC-Sim/source/moordyn.rst

     :width: 400pt
     :align: center

-* Simulation and Postprocessing: Simulation and postprocessing are the same process as described in WEC-Sim Simulation example above.
+* Simulation and Postprocessing: Simulation and postprocessing are the same process as described in Tutorial Section.